jimfoltz/NFM-for-SketchUp/README.md

 NFM-for-SketchUp
 ================

 [Need for Madness](http://www.needformadness.com/developer/) is a fun, fast-paced car game written in Java.
-You can create and customize vehicles for the game.
+This SketchUp plugin helps creating vehicles for the game.

-This SketchUp plugin is meant to help creating vehicles.
+Latest Version: **0.5**

 ## Plugin Installation ##